 - Enjoying Summer Reading with Struggling Readers – Reading in Phrases: Students will improve their reading fluency by learning to read in phrases, as opposed to word by word.
 Through various excerpts, students will learn to read and comprehend through phrase-cued reading and reading with expression.

 - And don’t forget all the learning fun in our Unit Studies and More section, plus games, lessons, and activities in our World Book libraries.

-- Classical Writing: Shall I Compare Thee to a Summer’s Day
+- Classics-Based Writing: Shall I Compare Thee to a Summer’s Day

 - Monthly Reading List: Summer Fun!